pmahnke/stmgrts/_posts/2012/2012-01-20-a_vast_esteat_to_entertain_soe_many.md

 date: 2012-01-20 22:52:45
 image: "/assets/images/2012/ORLEANS_James-Johnston_thumb.png"
 excerpt: |
-    bq.
-"Here let us trace the matchless vales of Thames, Far winding up top where the muses haunt,
-    To Twitnam's bowers."

-    <cite>James Thomson</cite>

   In the 17<sup>th</sup> century the walk along the river from Old Isleworth to Twickenham was regarded as one of the most beautiful in Britain.
 Even as late as 1948 local historian G.E Bate was still generally complimentary. _"Although much of it is still beautiful it has lost some of the freshness and rural aspect that it then bore."_
 ---

 <a href="/assets/images/2012/ORLEANS_James-Johnston.png" title="See larger version of - James Johnston"><img src="/assets/images/2012/ORLEANS_James-Johnston_thumb.png" width="150" height="200" alt="James Johnston" class="right" /></a>